genema/FaceDet/README.md

 ### 3. After modifications in Makefile, type "make -j20" or something else to build the lib file, the number after the letter "j" depends on your machine performance.

-### 4. If there are no error on your screen, congratulations, type "gcc ./face_detector.c -g -o facedetector ./libdarknet.so" to build the executable file.
+### 4. If there are no error on your screen, congratulations, type
+'''shell

+gcc ./face_detector.c -g -o facedetector ./libdarknet.so

+'''
+to build the executable file.

 ### 5. Try >>
 '''shell

 ./facedetector single path_to_your_image_to_be_test

 '''